AntiprinceBlockchain/ANT/README.md

 Antiprince is a crypto-currency and democratic plateform that aime to become an universal model of governance.

 The code is still in its enfancy, therefore all the lines below still correspond to the original code from the decentralized application platform Lisk.
-We will.
+Right now, all the codes from this Github comes from the Lisk project.

 Lisk is a next generation crypto-currency and decentralized application platform, written entirely in JavaScript.
 For more information please refer to our website: https://lisk.io/.